ariefshaik7/mlops-k8s-ci-cd/README.md

 The application is instrumented to expose performance metrics.
 You can set up a complete Prometheus and Grafana stack to visualize these metrics.

+The repository includes a pre-configured Grafana dashboard definition at grafana/grafana-dashboard.json that can be imported directly.
 For a complete, step-by-step guide, please see the **[Monitoring README](/monitoring/READme.md)**.

 -----